wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 order.

-This doesn't magically solve all possible issues, but it helps a lot: it is far easier to reason in term of a random ordering of large blocks than in terms of a random ordering of individual instructions.
+This doesn't magically solve all possible issues, but it helps a lot: it is far easier to reason in terms of a random ordering of large blocks than in terms of a random ordering of individual instructions.
 For example, a program might contain a loop over all keys of a dictionary, performing some "mostly-independent" work on each value.
 By using the